-That being said, this deck isn’t called “Stormy Dragons.”
+That being said, the deck isn’t called “Izzet Humans.”
 Izzet Phoenix’s name comes from its core card: Arclight Phoenix.
-The Phoenix on its own may feel like just a creature that can come back from the graveyard as an annoying threat.
-But if you pair it with Faithless Looting, you can threaten very explosive turns where you go from an empty field to quite a few flying, hasted Phoenixes on the board if you pair it with Faithless Looting.
+It may feel like just a creature that can come back from the graveyard as an annoying Phoenix on its own, but you can threaten very explosive turns where you go from an empty field to quite a few flying, hasted Phoenixes on the board if you pair it with Faithless Looting.
 This card isn’t new, but Looting was needed to really make it shine.
 Returning one Phoenix is nice; returning multiple at once is even better.

 I already mentioned this, but Faithless Looting plays a massive role in this deck.
 Izzet Phoenix might not even be playable in the current meta without it.
-But I’d advise holding your Lootings unless you need a specific answer against your opponents’ threat or if you have some Phoenixes in your hand.
-Remember that Looting doesn’t generate any value when it’s cast, so you need to know when to cast it to avoid wasting it.
+But I’d advise holding your Lootings unless you need a specific answer against your opponents’ threat or you have some Phoenixes in-hand.
+The card doesn’t generate any value when it’s cast, so you need to know when to cast Looting to avoid wasting it.
 You also might want to mulligan hands with multiple copies.
-The main thing is not to use Looting without a plan.
+The main thing is to not use Looting without a plan.

 As for the rest, try to always have a decent combination of blue and red mana in your starting hand.
 Prioritize blue as much as you can.
 This is the more important color for most of your spells.